Provable non-accelerations of the heavy-ball method

-\item $\displaystyle (\Orouml)^c = \Oqml \backslash \Orouml$ the complementary of $\Orouml $ in $\Oqml$. \end{enumerate} \end{Def} In other words, $\Orouml$ is a subset of $\Ocyml$ for which we limit the cycles to be (i) in dimension~$d=2$ (there was no restriction on the dimension earlier on) and (ii) with a specific shape (cycling over the roots of unity).
+In other words, $\Orouml$ is a subset of $\Ocyml$ for which we limit the cycles to be (i) in dimension~$d=2$ (there was no restriction on the dimension earlier on) and (ii) with a specific shape (cycling over the roots of unity).
 The fact that limiting ourselves to $\Orouml$ is a reasonable restriction will be discussed in \Cref{sec:cycles}.
 For clarity, notations of the various regions are summarized in \Cref{tab:not_regions}.
 Putting things together and leveraging \Cref{fact:Cv_in_cycle_compl}, we have the following fact. \begin{Fact}For any $0,\mu\le L$:

 \end{Fact} Next, we observe that $\eqref{eq:hb}(f)$ cycles over $\TikCircle_K$, if and only if we have a simple expression for $ (\nabla f(x_t^\circ))_{t\in \llbracket 0, K-1 \rrbracket}$.
 Indeed, given the iterates in \eqref{eq:hb}$(f)$, the value of the gradients to obtain those iterates are uniquely obtained. \begin{Lemma} Let $K \geq 2$ an integer and $\theta_K\eqdef \tfrac{2\pi}{K}$.
 Let $(x_t^\circ)_{t \in \llbracket 0, K-1 \rrbracket} = \TikCircle_K$ be the roots-of-unity cycle of length~$K$.
 Let $\gb\in \Oqml$.
 For any differentiable function $f$, $\HB_{\gb}(f)$ cycles on $\TikCircle_K$ if and only if